Chinese state media: Detained Canadians stole state secrets

-BEIJING (AP) - Chinese official media on Monday accused two Canadians detained in China of acting together to steal state secrets, just days after Canada announced it will proceed with a U.S. extradition request for a senior Chinese tech executive.
+BEIJING (AP) - China’s state news agency says two Canadians detained on suspicion of harming national security acted together to steal state secrets.

-The Xinhua News Agency cited unidentified Chinese authorities as saying former Canadian diplomat Michael Kovrig violated Chinese laws by acting as a spy and stealing Chinese state secrets and intelligence with the help of Canadian businessman Michael Spavor.
+Xinhua News Agency on Monday cited unidentified Chinese authorities as saying former Canadian diplomat Michael Kovrig violated Chinese laws by acting as a spy and stealing Chinese state secrets and intelligence with the help of Canadian businessman Michael Spavor.

-Both Canadians were arrested on Dec.
+Both Kovrig and Spavor were arrested on Dec.
 10 in what was widely seen as an attempt to pressure Canada to release Chinese executive Meng Wanzhou, who was arrested in Vancouver on Dec.
 1 at the request of U.S. authorities.

-Canada said last Friday that it will allow a U.S. extradition request for Meng to proceed.
+Canada said last Friday that it will allow an extradition request for Meng to proceed.
 Meng is chief financial officer of Chinese tech giant Huawei and the daughter of its founder.
-The U.S. is seeking Meng’s extradition to face charges she misled banks about the company’s business with Iran.

-Xinhua accused Kovrig of often entering China using an ordinary passport and business visas, and acquiring information from his “main contact,” Spavor.

-“Authorities stressed that China is a country ruled by law and will firmly crack down on criminal acts that severely undermine national security,” Xinhua said.

 Copyright © 2019 The Washington Times, LLC.